noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

     - `AWS/Blah` is reserved for AWS
 - dimensions: separate your data points for different measurements

+#### Metrics Explorer

+- monitor resources by their tags and properties.
+- tag-based tool filters, aggregates, and visualizes metrics, adding enhanced observability

 ### logs

 - centralized place for logs to be stored, queried and analyzed